 This chapter gives a guided tour through the functionalities of the program.
-We start by designing a simple OS-SE waveguide and analyze it with BEM.
-Then we will show how to use some more elaborate features of the tool.
+We start by designing a simple OS-SE waveguide and analyzing it with BEM.
+Then we show how to use some more elaborate features of the tool.
 All the actual scripts used in this chapter are available in the demo folder of the distribution package.
-To test the examples yourself, please ensure that a subdirectory called "demos" exists under the root output directory set in the main configuration file (see 1.1.3).